DNA-and-Natural-Algorithms-Group/alhambra/README.md

 # Installation

 Alhambra is designed to be installed as a Python package.
-To install the the prerelease, use

 ```
 pip install -U 'alhambra @ git+https://github.com/DNA-and-Natural-Algorithms-Group/alhambra@v2'